donutrj/heartbreaker/content/Classes (Old)/Fighters.md

 ## Duelist
 ### Solo Artist
 The duelist is trained to fight mono-e-mono.
-When adjacent to only one enemy, they gain advantage on their attack rolls.
+When adjacent to only one enemy, they gain [[Rolling Dice#Advantage|advantage]] on their attack rolls.
 ### Duelist Fighting Styles

 ### Dual-Wielding